tmampa/movie-reviews/README.md

-# Football match predictions with Ruby on Rails
+# Football match ratings with Ruby on Rails

-> This is a Football scores predition page where you can create account and post your predictions annonimously
+> This is a movie and series ratings page where you can create account and post your ratings annonimously

 ## Built With